 In order to understand why the above statement is not true (dual-stack is not the best approach for IPv6 design), we have to understand what is IPv6 dual-stack in the first place.

-In the Enterprise networks, this can be local area network, wide area network and the datacenters but in the service provider networks, it will be access nodes, pre-aggregation, aggregation, edge and core networks, also datacenters and the RAN (Radio Access Network) network, mobile handset and the applications inside handset, CPE modem and many other devices.
+In the Enterprise networks, this can be local area network, wide area network, and the datacenters but in the service provider networks, it will be access nodes, pre-aggregation, aggregation, edge, and core networks, also datacenters, and the RAN (Radio Access Network) network, mobile handset and the applications inside the handset, CPE modem and many other devices.

-Actually the easiest part is to enable IPv6 dual-stack on the routers.
-Hardest two parts of the IPv6 dual-stack deployment are the applications and the CPEs.
+Actually, the easiest part is to enable IPv6 dual-stack on the routers.
+The hardest two parts of the IPv6 dual-stack deployment are the applications and the CPEs.
 CPE is a term used in the Service Provider networks which define the devices in the customer location.

-For example, ADSL modem is a CPE for the broadband service.
+For example, an ADSL modem is a CPE for broadband service.

-Since there might be millions of ADSL modem which need to support IPv6, imagine the size of the deployment, time to complete these type of deployments, especially if hardware needs to be replaced.
+Since there might be millions of ADSL modems that need to support IPv6, imagine the size of the deployment, and the time to complete these types of deployments, especially if the hardware needs to be replaced.

-Also since with Dual-Stack, in addition to IPv4 you will have IPv6 as well, memory and CPU requirements will be much more compare to IPv6 only network or other IPv6 transition technologies.
-Thus you change the routers with the bigger ones (Scale-UP) generally which is good for the networking vendors (Juniper, Alcatel , Cisco etc).
+Also with Dual-Stack, in addition to IPv4, you will have IPv6 as well, memory and CPU requirements will be much more compared to IPv6-only networks or other IPv6 transition technologies.
+Thus you change the routers with the bigger ones (Scale-UP) generally which is good for the networking vendors (Juniper, Alcatel, Cisco, etc).
 It wouldn’t be wrong if I say that this is one of the reasons they are advertising that dual-stack is the best approach for IPv6 design.

-If you think that dual-stack is hard if not impossible for many of this network just because the scale of the deployment, you are wrong.
+If you think that dual-stack is hard if not impossible for many of these networks just because of the scale of the deployment, you are wrong.
 There are other things.

 This doesn’t mean Service Providers ran out of IPv4 addresses as well.

-So as an Enterprise customer, if you ask your Service Provider to assign an IPv4 address, you might still get small block,but many of my customers recently tried to get new address block (Very small, /25, /26) and their service providers asked justifications and wanted the customer to pay them a lot of money.
+So as an Enterprise customer, if you ask your Service Provider to assign an IPv4 address, you might still get a small block, but many of my customers recently tried to get a new address block (Very small, /25, /26) and their service providers asked justifications and wanted the customer to pay them a lot of money.